cerpus/edlib-docker-example/README.md

 To use real certificates, change the host names as described above.
 The web server will attempt to request real certificates for these from Let's Encrypt.
-The hostnames and the web server must be reachable over the public internet, or this won't work.
+The host names and the web server must be reachable over the public internet, or this won't work.

 ## FAQ